scharlau/Story_Generator/README.md

 This  is the README for Story, which is a mini adventure generator that uses the Ruby Faker gem from https://github.com/stympy/faker as part of a deliberate coding exercise.
 You can do this on your own or as part of a pair programming experience.
+Only look at the code here when you're done.
+The goal is to think about how you'd do this, and to work at developing code to make this work.
+There is no 'correct' version of this code.
+The purpose is deliberate practice.

 The original version of this is based on David Malki's 'The Electro-Plasmic Hydrocephalic Genre-Fiction Generator 2000' work.
 The prototype diagram is at http://wondermark.com/554/ and you can follow a link